CyVerse-learning-materials/learning-materials-home/docs/vice/quick-jupyter.md

 ## 3. Open the Analysis

-After you have started a VICE App, your browser will open a new tab and automatically be taken to the loading screen.
+After you have started a VICE app, a new tab will automatically open in your browser and take you to the loading screen.

 [![jupyter_3]][jupyter_3]